CXuesong/WikiClientLibrary/README.md

 ## Overview

 This portable & asynchronous MediaWiki API client provides an easy and asynchronous access to commonly-used MediaWiki API.
-The portable library targets at .NET Framework 4.5, ASP.NET Core 1.0, Xamarin.iOS, and Xamarin.Android.
+Developed in Visual Studio 2015, The portable library targets at .NET Framework 4.5, ASP.NET Core 1.0, Xamarin.iOS, and Xamarin.Android.
+It has the following features

 *   Queries and edits for pages, including standard pages, category pages, and file pages.